DawsSangio/HOT/README.md

 Humble Oculus Toolkit

 A simple tool to manage basic function of the Oculus Runtime for Rift CV1 and Rift-S, like Super Sampling or OSD debug screens.
+I want it simple, so no install required, no additionl dll required, a single exe that you can put where you want and simply run it.

 What you can do:
 - Change Super Sampling
 - Select ASW mode